Believing in accessibility for all

 • Learn from outcomes.

-1.4 In a small number of cases where complainants, either individually or on behalf of someone they represent, pursue their complaint in an unreasonable and persistent way, where this is considered to be unacceptable or habitual, this is covered separately by the Persistent or Unreasonable Complainant Policy, as detailed in Section 10.
+1.5 In a small number of cases where complainants, either individually or on behalf of someone they represent, pursue their complaint in an unreasonable and persistent way, where this is considered to be unacceptable or habitual, this is covered separately by the Persistent or Unreasonable Complainant Policy (detailed further in Section 10).

 2.0 What is a complaint?